erhant/arithmetic-circuits/docs/4-r1cs.md

 x^3 + x + 5 = 35
 $$

+With an arithmetic circuit of this equation, we can prove that we know the solution $x=3$ without telling what $x$ is.

 We don't really have an "equals" gate in our circuits, we said we only have addition and multiplication.
 Well, what we instead do is to rewrite the equation as:

 $$